Custom HubSpot Integrations

 Stage 1 – 3 are a fixed price project allowing us to create a project plan with pricing and timeframes for the next stages.

 What’s the cost of not using an integration?

 One of our clients had a manual operation which we replaced with automation.
-They had approximately 500 customers and every year they would run a series of manual tasks for each customer.
+They had approximately 500 customers and every month they completed a series of manual tasks for each customer.

-For every manual step we replaced with an automation, most of which took a single minute, we saved 8 hours and 20 minutes of admin time per year per task.
+For every manual step we replaced with an automation, most of which took from two to five minutes, we saved an estimated total of 357 hours of admin time, per year.